octokit/plugin-rest-endpoint-methods.js/docs/actions/setWorkflowAccessToRepository.md

 <tr><td>access_level</td><td>yes</td><td>

-Defines the level of access that workflows outside of the repository have to actions and reusable workflows within the repository.
+Defines the level of access that workflows outside of the repository have to actions and reusable workflows within the repository. `none` means access is only possible from workflows in this repository.

-`none` means the access is only possible from workflows in this repository. `user` level access allows sharing across user owned private repos only. `organization` level access allows sharing across the organization. `enterprise` level access allows sharing across the enterprise.

 </td></tr>
   </tbody>